-b.
+- b.
 When a Team qualifies for a Championship event (e.g., States, Nationals, Worlds, etc.) the Students on the Team attending the Championship event are expected to be the same Students on the Team that was awarded the spot.
-Students can be added as support to the Team, but may not be added as Drivers or Coders for the Team.
+Students can be added as support to the Team, but may not be added as Drivers or Coders for the Team. - i.

-- i.
 An exception is allowed if only one (1) member of the Team is able to attend the event.
 The Team can make a single substitution of a Driver or Coder for the Championship event with another Student, even if that Student has competed on a different Team.
 This Student will now be on this new Team and may not substitute back to the original Team during the season. - c.
 Loaders are an exception to this rule.
 If a Team only has two Students and is unable to field a three-Student Drive Team, they may choose from one of the following options: - i.
 For a given Match, they may substitute in a Student from their Alliance Partner's Team as a temporary Loader.
-They may do this in as many Matches as needed. - ii.
+They may do this in as many Matches as needed.

+ii.
 For a given event, they may substitute in a Student from another Team to be their Loader for the duration of the event.
-This Student may only serve as a Loader for one Team at a given event, and will effectively become a member of the new Team for that event. - iii.
+This Student will effectively become a member of the new Team for that event, and cannot fill a role on the original Team (or on any other Teams) for the remainder of that event.

+iii.
 There is no requirement for a Drive Team to have a Loader; if desired, they can play the Match with only two Drivers, and rely on their Alliance Partner's Loader.

-- Violations of this rule will be evaluated on a case-by-case basis, in tandem with the REC Foundation Student Centered Policy as noted in <G2>, and the REC Foundation Code of Conduct as noted in <G1>. - Regarding point C and substitute Loaders: It would be severely outside the intent of this rule, and a potential Code of Conduct / <G1> Violation, for a Team to forcefully "offer" a substitute onto their Alliance Partner, and/or ask their Alliance Partner's Loader to sit out for a Match.
+- Violations of this rule will be evaluated on a case-by-case basis, in tandem with the REC Foundation Student Centered Policy as noted in <G2>, and the REC Foundation Code of Conduct as noted in <G1>.
+All reported and/or suspected <G4> Violations should be reported to the Event Partner during the event, and should be reported to the REC Foundation Rules and Conduct Committee following the event. - Regarding point C and substitute Loaders: It would be severely outside the intent of this rule, and a potential Code of Conduct / <G1> Violation, for a Team to forcefully "offer" a substitute onto their Alliance Partner, and/or ask their Alliance Partner's Loader to sit out for a Match.